Kagu-chan/jpdb.io/README.md

 #### Show combined totals

 This calculates some additional stats, which are mainly useful if you have suspended cards from your collection.
-**This stats are not accurate due to how JPDB exposes such information!
+**These stats are not accurate due to how JPDB exposes such information!
 They should still get a somewhat decent estimation**

 The additional stats are as follows: